Skip to main navigation Skip to content Skip to footer

 For more on the Texas Department of Housing and Community Affairs v.
 The Inclusive Communities Project, Inc. case, see our previous posts.…

-Tags: #keephousingfair, Dallas, Disparate impact, Fair housing, Fair Housing Act, inclusive communities, supreme court, Texas
+Tags: #keephousingfair, Dallas, Disparate impact, Fair housing, Inclusive Communities Project, supreme court, Texas

 Housing Working Group for 2015 legislative session kicks off